 Our YouTube TV review has additional details.

-It used to be hard to watch sports without cable, but as you can see, there are several ways to watch FS1 online.
+It used to be hard to watch sports without cable, but as you can see, there are several ways to watch FS1 online so you can watch the MLB Playoffs, college football, and a ton of other sporting events.
 You will have to use a paid streaming service to watch FS1 without cable if you want to watch the network legally.
 The good news is that no matter which service you choose, you’ll still save plenty of money when compared to watching it through cable.

 Watching FS1 online with any of these streaming services means that you won’t have to get stuck in a contract.
 You’ll be able to cancel when you want, and you’ll be able to watch where you want without being tethered to your TV.
 If you still need a little help where watching FS1 without cable is concerned, we can help!
 Another option is to check out these cable alternatives when you’re ready to cut the cord.